GFLR 22-03 paves way for tomorrow’s fight

 |1

-This work, GFLR 22-03 paves way for tomorrow’s fight, by SrA Jayden Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, GFLR 22-03 paves way for tomorrow’s fight, by SSgt Valerie Halbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT